Skip to main content

 • For browser-native product development, evaluate the Chrome Summarizer API.

-• For source-backed notes, use Atlas after the page has become evidence.
+• For notes you need to check, use Atlas after the page matters to your work.

-If the summary is only a reading shortcut, a simple URL or extension tool is enough.
-If the summary will appear in notes, reports, or client work, keep the source trail.
-Add the page to Atlas, ask a focused question, open the citation, and save only what the passage supports.
+For a reading shortcut, a simple URL tool or Chrome add-on is enough.
+For notes, reports, or client work, add the page to Atlas, ask a focused question, open the citation, and save only what the passage supports.

 Atlas logoAtlas